adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/embed/v1/embed/README.md

 ## Extending the Embed Component

+Please read the [Security Recommendations](#security-recommendations) before defining an extension.

 Extension of the Embed component is possible by providing any of the following:

 ### Custom URL Processor